smartinmedia/Deepl-HTML-Translator-Isabelle/README.md

 # Deepl-HTML-Translator
 An inofficial NodeJS tool to translate websites via the Deepl API

+DONT CLONE YET - THIS IS STILL UNDER DEV!

 THIS NODE.JS DEEPL PARSER IS FREE SOFTWARE UNDER MIT LICENSE (c) EasyRadiology GmbH 2020.
 ------------------------------------------------------------------------------------------
 TERMS/CONDITIONS: DEEPL TRANSLATIONS COST MONEY!!!
 WE ARE NOT LIABLE FOR ERRORS IN THE CODE WHICH MAY